Rugby-The Rugby Championship Fixtures

-Sept 26 (Gracenote) - Fixtures from the The Rugby Championship matches on Saturday SATURDAY, OCTOBER 1 FIXTURES (GMT) Argentina v New Zealand (2210) South Africa v Australia (1505)
+Sept 5 (Gracenote) - Fixtures from the The Rugby Championship matches on Saturday SATURDAY, SEPTEMBER 10 FIXTURES (GMT) Australia v South Africa (1005) New Zealand v Argentina (0735)

 * Says it was bathroom fall, or training 'hit' (Adds further quotes, background)